Email marketing is one of the best ways to monetize your blog.

 This is what I do with Stray Curls.

-Those that are signed up for my art email course get tagged with the “Art” tag and only get my emails related to art and creativity.
+Those who sign up for my art email course get tagged with the “Art” tag and only get my emails related to art and creativity.
 Those who sign up for any of my blogging freebies get tagged with the “Blog” tag and only get my emails related to blogging.

 4. Your email list is filled with dead-weight